Top 10 IoT Security Risks and How to avoid them?

 To mitigate these risks, it is crucial to identify and understand the potential threats.
 In the following section, we will discuss the top 10 security risks.

-The top 10 IoT security risks
+What are The top 10 IoT security risks

-- Challenging device management: IT administrators face difficulties in monitoring and updating IoT devices that remain in the field for extended periods, which can introduce new vulnerabilities.
+- Challenging device management: IT administrators face difficulties monitoring and updating IoT devices that remain in the field for extended periods, which can introduce new vulnerabilities.

 - Inadequate data privacy: IoT devices often collect and transmit extensive user data.
-Insufficient privacy safeguards and mishandling this data can result in privacy breaches, exposing individual’s personal information.
+Insufficient privacy safeguards and mishandling this data can result in privacy breaches, exposing individuals’ personal information.

 - Vulnerable hardware: Most IoT devices are designed for low power consumption and have limited computational capacity.
 As a result, they often lack fundamental security features such as encryption and access control provisions.